Cirkit Designer Logo

 • Environmental Factors: Avoid placing the sensor in direct sunlight or near strong IR sources, as these can interfere with detection.

-Below is an example of how to connect a beam sensor curtain to an Arduino UNO and read the output signal.
+Below is an example of how to interface a beam sensor curtain with an Arduino UNO:

 void setup() {